loreanvictor/reactive-javascript/context.md

 <br>

-_💡 So in colcusion, for the general case, the scope/context in which observable values are treated as plain values in expressions MUST be explicitly specified, and out-of-context usage of any syntactic element enabling that behavior MUST be ruled as syntax error.
-In the rest of this document (and generally across this repository), we will call such contexts **Observable Contexts**_
+_💡 To summarize, for the general case, the scope/context in which observable values are treated as plain values in expressions MUST be explicitly specified, and out-of-context usage of any syntactic element enabling that behavior MUST be ruled as syntax error.
+In the rest of this document (and generally across this repository), we will call such contexts **Observable Contexts**._

 <br>